-The Lunar New Year is right around the corner, and it’s the Year of the Rat!
+The Lunar New Year is right around the corner, and it’s the Year of the Ox!
 From old customs to new traditions, there are many ways to celebrate Chinese New Year.

 Much like the familiar traditions of New Year’s, there is the belief that a new year brings new tidings.
-Chinese New Year 2020 is the Year of the Rat, and this particular animal of the zodiac has many characteristics.
-The rat has the distinction of being the first of all zodiac animals.
-It is associated with yang and represents the beginning of a new day.
-In contrast to their earthly status, rats are a symbol of wealth and fortune.
-As the lunar calendar goes in cycles, rat years occur every 12 years making 1984, 1996 and 2008 the most recent ones.
+Chinese New Year 2021 is the Year of the Ox, and this particular animal of the zodiac has many characteristics.
+The ox is the second of the zodiac, and associated with qualities including patience, diligence, honesty, and dependability.
+As the lunar calendar goes in cycles, rat years occur every 12 years making 1985, 1997 and 2009 the most recent ones.

 There are a variety of Chinese New Year holiday traditions.
 Whether they happen before the new moon or as a way to celebrate it, they’re all part of the fun of the festival.
 Share your favorite ideas on FamilyApp!